 - a.
 All operators conducting helicopter operations at LAX shall carry a current LAX area Helicopter Route Chart and shall comply with ATC requirements and procedures pertaining to helicopter routes and altitudes within the Los Angeles Class B airspace, and with the procedures set forth herein. - b.
 Helicopter operators arriving or departing the airport shall utilize the flight routes designated by the FAA for Visual Flight Rules (VFR) and Special Visual Flight Rules (SVFR) operations. - c.
 During SVFR operations, helicopter operators are requested to utilize the southerly industrial route when arriving or departing the airport unless specifically instructed otherwise by ATC. - d.
-In addition to using FAA designated flight routes, helicopters maintain an altitude of 2,000 feet, weather, traffic and safety permitting.
+In addition to using FAA designated flight routes, helicopters maintain an altitude of 2,000 feet, weather, traffic and safety permitting. - e.

-- e.
 Helicopter operators shall use noise abatement approach and departure flight techniques. - f.
 Helicopter operators shall avoid nighttime (2200 to 0700) operations except in extreme emergency cases. - g.
-All helicopter training operations are prohibited, such as: touchand-go, stop-and-go, and low approach, except for FAA certification flights. - h.
+All helicopter training operations are prohibited, such as: touch-and-go, stop-and-go, and low approach, except for FAA certification flights. - h.
 Helicopter operators shall provide an identification symbol as prescribed by LAWA that is readily visible from the ground on each of the rotorcraft used in regularly scheduled LAX service. - i.
-Prior to issuance of a helicopter operating agreement, operators are required to develop, implement, and file with the Board of Airports Commissioners a "Fly Neighborly Program" that emphasizes noise abatement and community compatibility through actions in at least the following areas: - (1) Pilot Awareness - (2) Pilot Training and Flight Operations Planning - (3) Noise Abatement Techniques - (4) Sensitivity to Community Concerns - (5) Public Information/Helicopter Identification - (6) VFR/SVFR Approach and Departure Routes - (7) Hours of Operations - j.
-Fly Neighborly Programs shall be kept current and shall be refiled with the Board of Airport Commissioners whenever revised - k.
+Prior to issuance of a helicopter operating agreement, operators are required to develop, implement, and file with the Board of Airports Commissioners a "Fly Neighborly Program" that emphasizes noise abatement and community compatibility through actions in at least the following areas: - i.
+Pilot Awareness - ii.
+Pilot Training and Flight Operations Planning

+- iii.
+Noise Abatement Techniques

+- iv.
+Sensitivity to Community Concerns

+- v.
+Public Information/Helicopter Identification

+- vi.
+VFR/SVFR Approach and Departure Routes

+- vii.
+Hours of Operations

+- j.
+Fly Neighborly Programs shall be kept current and shall be re-filed with the Board of Airport Commissioners whenever revised

+- k.
 All helicopter-operating agreements shall be issued for a period not longer than five years and shall be reviewed on an annual basis by the Executive Director.
 The Executive Director shall submit a compliance report to the Board of Airport Commissioners.

-6. Maintenance Restrictions (See also Page 3-3 paragraph 7.)
+6. Maintenance Restrictions (See Section 3 paragraph 6)

-a.
-Engines Mounted on Aircraft.
-Idle engine checks, run-ups, and auxiliary power units will be operated for the minimum time required to accomplish the necessary maintenance or preflight checks.

-The run-up of mounted aircraft engines for maintenance or test purposes on both leased and non-leased areas is prohibited between the hours of 2300-0600 unless waived in an individual case by the Executive Director, or theirduly authorized representative subject to the following conditions:

-- (1) The engine(s) will be run in a sound suppression unit that will reduce the sound level at the Airport perimeter to 8dB in A-weighted sound level or less above the ambient background level in surrounding residential areas at the time the run-up is conducted; and - (2) No more than one engine will be operated to exceed idle power at one time at each leasehold area.
-If more than one engine is to be checked, each engine must be checked separately. - (3) When engines are idled during compass checks on the compass rose, tractors will be used to orient aircraft heading. - b.
-Engines Not Mounted on Aircraft.
+- a.
+Operators unable to perform run-ups on approved leasehold run-up pads, must obtain approval and instructions from LAX Airport Operations Airside Section (310) 646-4265, prior to conducting such activity on any non-leased areas of the Airport. - b.
+The run-up of mounted aircraft engines for maintenance or test purposes on both leased and non-leased areas is prohibited between the hours of 2300-0600 unless waived on a case by case basis by the Executive Director or his/her designee, as provided below: - i.
+The engine(s) will be run in a sound suppression unit that will reduce the sound level at the Airport perimeter to 8dB in Aweighted sound level or less above the ambient background level in surrounding residential areas at the time the run-up is conducted. - ii.
+A single engine will not be operated to exceed idle power at each leasehold area.
+If more than one engine is to be checked, each engine must be checked separately. - iii.
+Auxiliary power units are only operated for maintenance and preflight checks.

+Rules and Regulations

+- c.
+Idle engine checks, run-ups and auxiliary power units are to be operated at minimum time required to accomplish the necessary maintenance or preflight check. - d.
 Maintenance or test running of jet engines not mounted on an aircraft is prohibited unless performed in a test cell of adequate design.
 Said cell shall meet noise level criteria at a measurement distance of 250 feet from the center thereof, as follows:

-Octave Band Mid-Band Frequency, Hz Sound Pressure Level dB re: 20 uPa

-31.5 86

-63 82

-125 77

-250 73

-500 71

-1000 69

-2000 67

-4000 65

-8000 59